-- 1-Aggressive incidents resulting in need for physical intervention or restraints by security - 2- Security incident and event demographics - 3- Security service (or other specific type) calls per daily guard hour - 4- Percent of security incidents resulting from patient mental health/aggressive behavior - 5- Aggressive incidents per daily guard hour - 6- Workplace Violence Incidents Per 1000 Employees - 7- Reported theft per 1000 inpatient days
+1- Aggressive incidents resulting in need for physical intervention or restraints by security

+- 2- Security incident and event demographics - 3- Security service (or other specific type) calls per daily guard hour

-&lt;sup>14 This variance in urban/rural, patient demographic, crime risk, suite of security services, etc. consistently has influenced how members viewed the value of specific measures and metrics.
-The wording in these choice categories was selected to allow for these variances and enable some more acceptable forced choice.
+4- Percent of security incidents resulting from patient mental health/aggressive behavior

+- 5- Aggressive incidents per daily guard hour - 6- Workplace violence incidents per 1000 employees

+7- Reporter theft per 1000 inpatient days

-- 8- IAHSS or other Standards, Guidelines or peer-established performance criteria adopted and accepted as compliant - 9- Ratio of security officers (first responders) to employees served - 10- Security exercises and drills indicate acceptable levels of knowledge of response procedures consistent with potential risk exposure
+8- IAHSS or other standards, guidelines or peer-established performance criteria adopted and accepted as compliant

+9- Ratio of security officers (first responders) to employees served

+10- Security exercises and drills indicate acceptable levels of knowledge of response procedures consistent with potential risk exposure

-Given this more common risk landscape, it was interesting that the bottom third of useful metrics found the preponderance of examples related to a more aggressive approach to activities directed to risk avoidance and customer satisfaction.
+Given this more common risk landscape, it was interesting that the bottom third of useful metrics were primarily related to a more aggressive approach to risk avoidance and customer satisfaction.
 Selections here included: 1) security/safety hazards discovered per hour of proactive inspection or patrol, 2) ratio of employees involved as subjects of investigations per 100 employees, and 3) percent of sampled customer interactions rated positive to highly positive.
 One might have anticipated a desire to be able to advertise these results rather than those seen in the table above.
-But, while reflecting a response to their risky work settings, this list also demonstrates an undercurrent of pressure on cost containment and the on-going need to inform and gain support from management.
-With this group and others we've evaluated, you also get a sense of frustration - a need to remind their customers that security is only a part of the solution and residents need to own a role in protection.
+But, while reflecting a response to their risky work settings, this list also demonstrates an undercurrent of pressure on cost containment and the ongoing need to inform and gain support from management.
+With this group and others we've evaluated, you also get a sense of frustration-a need to remind their customers that security is only a part of the solution and residents need to own a role in protection.